Menisk7/random-number-generator/README.md

-# Project Title
+# random-number-generator [build]

-App that lets you generate random numbers...
+An Android app based on Xamarin framework that lets you generate random numbers...
 Yes very interesting i know .-.

 Here are some pictures: